 The only security worry for Kodi and PrivateVPN users is the jurisdiction.
 Sweden hasn’t been the most privacy-friendly country and has also demonstrated a hostile stance towards copyright violations.
 This is a little worrisome, especially having in mind that many use Kodi in less-than-legal ways (and we, obviously, don’t condone this).
 All that said, PrivateVPN have stated in no uncertain terms, that they don’t collect any logs and are prepared to move their operations elsewhere if this policy is put in jeopardy.

-Other than this concern, PrivateVPN is peachy.
+Other than this concern, PrivateVPN is peachy and a good shout for any best VPN for Kodi list.
 Their encryption is no worse than the best on the market, and they have all the features necessary to ensure your safety.